DanielAbergel/Polynom/README.md

 - f(x)
 - multiply
 - subtract
-- root
+- root - Finds the point of intersection of the polynomial in the given range
+- area - Returns the value of the area in the given range
-- copy area
+- copy
 - is equal
 - is zero
 ### Example run
 In the RunningExample class there are examples of Polynom and Monom functions ,You can run and see the examples , you can plot a graph 2D with the RunningExampleGraph class(gral jar - there is a link to gral GitHub). have fun .

 ### Sorces
 gral plot 2D polynom https://github.com/eseifert/gral.git